-Since inception, we have funded our operations through internally generated cash on hand, proceeds from sales of our capital stock, including the execution of SAFE Agreements, and our proceeds from the issuance of bank debt.
+Since inception, we have funded our operations through internally generated cash on hand, proceeds from sales of our capital stock, including the execution of SAFE Agreements, our ATM Program with Cantor (as described below), proceeds from warrant exercises, and our proceeds from the issuance of bank debt.
 We assess our liquidity in terms of our ability to generate adequate amounts of cash to meet current and future needs.
 Our expected primary uses of cash on a short and long-term basis are for working capital requirements, capital expenditures, debt service requirements and other general corporate services.
 Our primary working capital requirements are for project execution activities including purchases of materials, subcontracted services and payroll which fluctuate during the year, driven primarily by the timing and extent of activities required on new and existing projects.
 Our capital expenditures are primarily related to machinery and equipment, computers and software, and leases.

-As of March 31, 2024, we had cash and cash equivalents of \$55.2 million and working capital of \$10.9 million.
-In the first quarter of 2024, the Company received approximately \$60.6 million in gross proceeds from warrant exercises and other equity transactions, as further described in Notes 7 and 8.
+As of June 30, 2024, we had cash and cash equivalents of \$31.6 million and working capital deficit of \$1.9 million.
+For the six months ended June 30, 2024, the Company received approximately \$78.8 million in gross proceeds from warrant exercises, sales of stock under our ATM Program, and other equity transactions, as further described in Notes 7 and 8.

 In connection with the Business Combination as discussed in Notes 1 and 7, the Company entered into the Cantor Purchase Agreement, pursuant to which the Company may direct CFPI, at the Company's discretion, to purchase up to the lesser of (i) \$50.0 million of newly issued shares of Class A Common Stock and (ii) the "exchange cap" specified therein, subject to certain customary conditions and limitations set forth in the agreement.
-Additionally, in April 2024, the Company and Cantor entered into a Controlled Equity Offering Sales Agreement with Cantor acting as the Company's exclusive sales agent for the sale of newly issued shares of Class A Common Stock for aggregate proceeds up to \$100.0 million.
+Additionally, in April 2024, the Company and Cantor entered into a Controlled Equity Offering Sales Agreement with Cantor acting as the Company's exclusive sales agent for the sale of newly issued shares of Class A Common Stock for aggregate proceeds up to \$100.0 million, as further described in Note 7.
+During the second quarter of 2024, the Company raised approximately \$17.0 million in net proceeds pursuant to the at-the-market financing facility, followed by an additional raise of \$4.1 million in net proceeds received in early July 2024.

-Management believes that the cash and cash equivalents as of March 31, 2024, and the additional liquidity available with the Cantor Purchase Agreement and Controlled Equity Offering Sales Agreement as further discussed in Note 7, will be sufficient to fund the short-term liquidity needs and the execution of the business plan through at least the twelve-month period from the date the financial statements are issued.
+Management believes that the cash and cash equivalents as of June 30, 2024, and the additional liquidity available with the Cantor Purchase Agreement and Controlled Equity Offering Sales Agreement as further discussed in Note 7, will be sufficient to fund the short-term liquidity needs and the execution of the business plan through at least the twelve-month period from the date the financial statements are issued.